 Library and Archives Canada (LAC) loans items to other libraries within Canada to support researchers when this material is not available anywhere else than in LAC’s holdings.
 LAC does not loan material to individuals, as this service is provided to libraries only.
 It also does not loan material when copies are available for free or through fee-based services via other sources.
-If LAC holds the only circulating copy of a monograph, serial issue, or other published material, it provides a “lender of last resort” service to an institution.
+If LAC holds the only circulating copy of a monograph, a serial issue, a Canadian newspaper on microfilm or other published material, it provides a “lender of last resort” service to an institution.

 Terms and Conditions

 The following materials are not available for loan: